collective/pas.plugins.oidc/README.rst

 The plugin has 2 ways of working with sessions:

-- Use the Zope Session Management: if the "Use Zope session data manager" option in the plugin configuration is enabled, the plugin will use the sessioning configuration configured in Zope.
+- Use the Zope Session Management: if the ``Use Zope session data manager`` option in the plugin configuration is enabled, the plugin will use the sessioning configuration configured in Zope.
 To do so we advise using `Products.mcdutils`_ to save the session data in a memcached based storage.
 Otherwise Zope will try to use ZODB based sessioning which has shown several problems in the past.

-- Use the cookie-based session management: if the "Use Zope session data manager" option in the plugin configuration is disabled, the plugin will use a Cookie to save that information in the client's browser.
+- Use the cookie-based session management: if the ``Use Zope session data manager`` option in the plugin configuration is disabled, the plugin will use a Cookie to save that information in the client's browser.

 ----